 The butter will not only add fat and flavor, it actually draws heat to the surface of the meat and helps slow down any further cooking so they don’t end up over done in the center!

-And if this is your first time smoking a filet mignon you may want to do just that, in order to fully appreciate the smoked and seared beef.
+If this is your first time smoking a filet mignon, you may want to do just that in order to fully appreciate the smoked and seared beef.

 For drinks we recommend a full bodied red wine like a Cabernet or Burgundy.